-Prior to joining the team at Southfield, Rachel was the School Psychologist at The Lang School and went on to become the school’s Director for School Psychology.
+Prior to joining the team at Southfield, Rachel was a school psychologist in New York, NY.
+She spent four years working at an independent school for students who are twice-exceptional (2e) and went on to become the school’s Director for School Psychology.
 At the school, Rachel worked closely with high potential and gifted children with special and unique learning needs such as ADHD, Dyslexia, Autism Spectrum Disorder, anxiety, sensory processing challenges, language-based learning challenges, or underachievement, in grades K through high school.
 As a result of this work, Rachel brings strong clinical experience in many areas such as individual and group counseling, consultation, behavior modification, and data analysis.

 Rachel has also worked on research projects at CUNY Graduate Center and NYU focusing on cognition, learning, and technology.
 Her independent research focuses on Theory of Mind, ADHD, and executive functioning.
 She has presented at professional conferences and is always exploring ways to bridge recent advances in cognitive neuroscience into a school setting.
 Rachel is passionate about working with children, families, and teachers to help improve children’s social, emotional, and academic development and overall well-being.